The golden hour problem

 - Disable automatic extension updates: In VS Code, set

-extensions.autoCheckUpdatestofalseto prevent VS Code from automatically advertising newly released extension versions before they have been reviewed and approved, since users may otherwise be tempted to simply click “Update” once the prompt appears. - Use extension allowlists: VS Code profiles and organizational policies let you restrict which extensions are permitted.
+extensions.autoCheckUpdatestofalse.
+Otherwise users see “Update available” prompts and tend to click them before anyone has reviewed the release. - Use extension allowlists: VS Code profiles and organizational policies let you restrict which extensions are permitted.
 If your team doesn’t need an extension, don’t install it.

 - Treat extension updates like dependency updates: Review changelogs, check release timing, wait a few days before accepting.
 The same 7-day rule of thumb works.